-Well, last night at ten o'clock Dr. Slade, two friends of mine and myself, went to the said wood, with a slate, and on our arrival we obtained frem one of the adjacent refreshment tents a common table and four chairs.
+Well, last night at ten o'clock Dr. Slade, two friends of mine and myself, went to the said wood, with a slate, and on our arrival we obtained from one of the adjacent refreshment tents a common table and four chairs.
 Armed with these most peaceful weapons, we passed into the wood for a distance of about three hundred paces.
-The night was splendid, the moon shining, and through the trees we could distinctly observe the lanterns on the town side, and hear the rattling of the passing carriages along the road.
-Well, after walking some three hundred paces, we put the table under two large elms, and gathered around it on our chairs.
+The night/was splendid, the moon shining, and through the trees we could distinctly observe the lanterns on the town side, and hear the rattling of the passing carriages along the road.
+Well, after walking some three hundred paces, we put the table under two large elms, and gathered around It on our chairs.
 At Dr Slade's request, we all put our hands one on the other.
 Very soon raps were heard.
-Slade took the slate with one hand, and begged one of us to hold it, too, with him.
-We could see each other very distinctly Very soon "Owoscoo" manifested himself by taking away the slate, and on putting our hands all on the table, the slate was projected through the aperture in the piece of black cloth which had been hung between the two trees, under which he seat.
-We were touched by hands very often, and each sitter was kissed by "Owossoo" on the hands when we asked, and held them under the table.
-We could distinctly-see the wet of the mouth when the hand which held the slate was withdrawn from under the table.
-Slade's hands were all the time firmly grasped by ours, so that no mistake was
+Slade took the slate with one hand, were neard.
+Slade took the state with one hand, and begged one of us to hold it, too, with him.
+We could see each other very, distinctly Very soon "Owossoo" manifested himself by taking away the slate, and on putting our hands all on the table, the slate was projected through the ap-erture in the piece of black cloth which had been hung batman the trace which had been hung between the two trees, under which we sat were touched by hands very often, and each sitwe were touched by nands very often, and each sit-ter was kissed by "Owosco" on the hands when we asked, and held them under the table.
+We could distinctly see the wet of the mouth when the hand which held the slate was withdrawn from under the table.
+Slade's hands were all the time firmly grasped by ours, so that no mistake was possible

 The United States are still ahead.
-Rev. Samuel Watson and Dr. J. M. Peebles, and others, held a scance in the open air-moonlight night-with Mrs. Miller, and spirits materialized so as to be seen by all present, standing near the medium.
+Rev. Samuel Watson and Dr. J. M. Peebles, and others, held a séance in the open air-moonlight night-with Mrs. Miller, and spirits materialized so as to be seen by all present, standing near the medium.

-From the Rope's End to Abraham's Rosom.
+From the Rope's End to Abraham's Bosom.

 The surest way to heaven seems to be by way of the gibbet.
-A colored gentleman, hung in Georgia, a week or so ago, for the ghastly murder of his child, said that "he was going straight to his Redeemer," and just before he was lifted on his Redeemer," and just before he was lifted on his Redeemer," and just before he was lifted on his Redeemer, and the would "shortly see God's face."
+A colored gentleman, hung in Geor-gia, a week or so ago, for the ghastly murder of his child, said that "he was going straight to his his child, said that "he was going straight to his Redeemer," and just before he was lifted on his feet, he announced much sublime confidence that he would "shortly see God's face."
 And this man had beaten his little child feroclously, and held him in the fire until he was dead!
-Another Negro, hung in Ohio, a few days ago, was swung of while repeating, "Oh, I see Jesus!"
-The last word of the sentence, on its third repetition, being only half spoken when the halter choked him oif.
-If dying declarations are of any value, the gallows makes the best of all landmarks to guide the pilgrim on the road to eternal bliss.-Sunny South, Aug.
+Another Negro, hung in Ohio, a few days ago, was swung off while repeating, "Oh, I see Jesus!" the last word of the sentence, on its third repetition, being only half spoken when the halter choked him off.
+If dying declarations, are of any value, the gallows makes the best of all landmarks to guide the pligrim on the road to eternal bliss .- Sunny South, Aug.
 25, 1877.